- Your blood glucose levels play a significant role in whether you will be eligible for elective plastic surgery.

 Can People with Diabetes Undergo Plastic Surgery?

 A diagnosis of diabetes shouldn’t limit a patient’s options for plastic surgery, but how you manage your diabetes will have a significant impact on your eligibility for surgery as well as your overall recovery.
+Although there is no known cure, type 2 diabetes can be reversed through various lifestyle changes.

 The first and most important factor impacting whether you can be approved for plastic surgery as a diabetic is your overall blood sugar and HbA1c levels.
 The higher your A1c is, the less likely you will be approved for any type of elective surgery, including plastic surgery.